 Rosedale Dental Care in Brampton performs oral cancer screenings to help ensure that your mouth is healthy.
-An oral cancer screening is an examination that checks for signs of cancer or precancerous conditions in the mouth.
+An oral cancer treatment is an examination that checks for signs of cancer or precancerous conditions in the mouth.

 Screenings are usually performed during a routine dental visit.
 The goal of the examination is to detect mouth cancer or precancerous lesions early when they are easiest to remove and most likely to be cured before oral cancer can develop or progress.
 It’s not agreed that all patients, such as healthy people with no risk factors for mouth cancer, need oral cancer screenings.
 However, people who have a high risk of oral cancer (such as those who use tobacco of any kind, have a high level of alcohol use, or a family history of cancer) may be more likely to benefit from it.
 It hasn’t been proven that oral cancer screening saves lives, and there is no single exam or screening test that can reduce the risk of dying of oral cancer, but you can discuss its benefits with your dentist to determine whether it is right for you.
 There are also other ways of reducing your risk of oral cancer, such as quitting smoking.